cfe-lab/Kive/INSTALL.md

 Remove test database (if necessary)
 -----------------------------------
-Sometimes, if something goes wrong while running the test suite, the system will leave a database named `test_shipyard` in place, which will give the following prompt the next time you run the tests:
+Sometimes, if something goes wrong while running the test suite, the system will leave a database named `test_kive` in place, which will give the following prompt the next time you run the tests:

     Creating test database for alias 'default'...
-    Got an error creating the test database: database "test_shipyard" already exists
+    Got an error creating the test database: database "test_kive" already exists

-    Type 'yes' if you would like to try deleting the test database 'test_shipyard', or 'no' to cancel:
+    Type 'yes' if you would like to try deleting the test database 'test_kive', or 'no' to cancel:

 Then, on entering `yes`:

     Destroying old test database 'default'...
-    Got an error recreating the test database: must be owner of database test_shipyard
+    Got an error recreating the test database: must be owner of database test_kive

 To properly dispose of this database, run the following commands:

-    sudo su - postgres  # enter password if it asks dropdb test_shipyard  # enter shipyard user's password if it asks exit
+    sudo su - postgres  # enter password if it asks dropdb test_kive  # enter kive user's password if it asks exit

-This is similar to the incantation used to completely remove the `shipyard` database, but simpler because we are only trying to get rid of the database and do not need to recreate or reinitialize anything.
+This is similar to the incantation used to completely remove the `kive` database, but simpler because we are only trying to get rid of the database and do not need to recreate or reinitialize anything.

 Settings
 --------
-Since **shipyard** is a Django project, the majority of the installation procedure follows the standard instructions for Django.
-The first thing you need to do is to make a copy of `/shipyard/settings_default.py` called `settings.py` (remember, all paths are relative to `/shipyard` so we mean `/shipyard/shipyard/settings_default.py`).
+Since **kive** is a Django project, the majority of the installation procedure follows the standard instructions for Django.
+The first thing you need to do is to make a copy of `/kive/settings_default.py` called `settings.py` (remember, all paths are relative to `/kive` so we mean `/kive/kive/settings_default.py`).
 This is a standard step in the installation of a Django project where you configure project settings.
 Within the `DATABASES['default']` dictionary, modify the respective values to indicate the type, location, and access credentials of your database.
-For example, using postgres as your database engine, you would specify `'django.db.backends.postgresql_psycopg2'` under the `ENGINE` key, and the name of the database Shipyard is to use under the key `NAME` (e.g. `'shipyard'`).
+For example, using postgres as your database engine, you would specify `'django.db.backends.postgresql_psycopg2'` under the `ENGINE` key, and the name of the database Kive is to use under the key `NAME` (e.g. `'kive'`).
-This is a database that must be created by an administrator prior to using Shipyard.
+This is a database that must be created by an administrator prior to using Kive.

 Set `MEDIA_ROOT` to the absolute path of a directory that can hold all the working files for the server and any uploaded files.